Key Takeaways

 -

-Reduce Moisture: Fix leaks, improve ventilation, and use dehumidifiers in damp areas.
+Reduce Moisture: Fix leaks, improve drainage, ventilate and use dehumidifiers in damp areas to prevent moisture buildup.
+Ants hate dry, well-maintained wood.

 -

-Seal Entry Points: Caulk cracks around windows, doors, and foundations to block access.
+Seal Entry Points: Periodically check your home’s exterior.
+Caulk cracks around windows, doors, and foundations to block access for ants.

 -

-Remove Decaying Wood: Eliminate tree stumps, water-damaged materials, and other wood debris.
+Remove Decaying Wood: Spot rotting wood?
+Eliminate tree stumps, water-damaged materials, and other wood debris.

 -